 Canadians love Canadian eggs.
 They come from local farmers who ensure our eggs are among the best in the world for quality and freshness.
 Our uniquely Canadian system of supply management makes all this possible and also supports thousands of Canadian jobs and sustains vibrant rural communities.

-Our farmers produce close to 600 million dozen eggs annually to meet growing consumer demand.
-In fact, 2015 marked the industry’s ninth consecutive year of retail sales growth.
+Our farmers produce over 789 million dozen eggs annually to meet growing consumer demand.
+In fact, 2020 marked the industry’s 14th consecutive year of retail sales growth.
 A strong industry makes it possible for our farmers to make long-term investments in on-farm efficiencies and to drive innovation through R&D.

 The Egg Farmers of Canada Way